Enfield London Borough Council elections: 1998-2002

 The by-election was called following the resignation of Cllr.
 Ian H. Borkett.

 The by-election was called following the death of Cllr.
 Peggy Ford.

 2002-2006

 The by-election was called following the resignation of Cllr.
 Alasdair C. M. Macphail.

 The by-election was called following the resignation of Cllr.
 Gerard M. McAllister.

 2006-2010

 The by-election was called following the resignation of Cllr.
 Margaret R. Holt.

 The by-election was called following the death of Cllr.
 John W. E. Jackson.

 The by-election was called following the death of Cllr.
 Christopher Andrew.

 2010-2014

 The by-election was called following the resignation of Cllr.
 Eleftherios Savva.

 2014-2018

-The by-election was called following the resignation of Cllr Rohini Simbodyal of Labour.
+The by-election was called following the resignation of Cllr Rohini Simbodyal.
 It was held on 7 May 2015, concurrent with the UK general election.

-The by-election was called following the resignation of Cllr Ozzie Uzoanya of Labour.
+The by-election was called following the resignation of Cllr Ozzie Uzoanya.

-The by-election was called following the death of Cllr Turgut Esendagli of Labour.
+The by-election was called following the death of Cllr Turgut Esendagli.

 2018-2022

+The by-election was called following the resignation of Cllr Jon Daniels.

+The by-election was called following the resignation of Cllr Vicki Pite.

+The by-election was called following the resignation of Cllr Bernadette Lappage.

+The by-election was called following the death of Cllr Chris Bond.

+The by-election was called following the resignation of Cllr Will Coleshill.

+2022-2026

+The by-election was called following the resignation of Cllr Esin Gunes.

+The by-election was called following the resignation of Cllr Nesil Caliskan.